- 1 package (16 ounces) frozen broccoli florets

 - In a large saucepan, melt remaining butter over medium heat.
 Stir in flour until smooth; gradually whisk in milk.
 Bring to a boil, stirring constantly; cook and stir 1-2 minutes or until thickened.
 Remove from heat; stir in cheeses until blended.
 Stir in ham, pepper and vegetables.

 - Transfer to a greased 8-in. square baking dish.
 Sprinkle with toasted crumbs.
-Bake, uncovered, 10-15 minutes or until heated through.
+Bake, uncovered, until heated through, 10-15 minutes.
 Yield: 4 servings.

 "My family really liked this hearty casserole.
 I used the frozen California blend veggies instead of just broccoli and cauliflower and the carrots in that blend were a good addition, I thought.
 We really enjoyed the dish and it was a great way to use up some leftover Easter ham."